West Pomeranian Voivodeship: Economy

 The Gross domestic product (GDP) of the province was 18.3 billion euros in 2018, accounting for 3.7% of Polish economic output.
 GDP per capita adjusted for purchasing power was 17,700 euros or 59% of the EU27 average in the same year.
 The GDP per employee was 67% of the EU average.

+The Świnoujście LNG terminal, Poland's main liquefied natural gas import terminal, is located in the province.